Library Documentation

 cos

-Calculate the cosine of an angle.
+cos calculates the cosine of angle.

-cos :: Angle -> Number
+cos :: (angle :: Angle) -> Number

 count